feathers-plus/generator-feathers-plus/docs/quick-start/README.md

 - `Source scan took 0s 23ms`.
 The generator scans the app to identify any custom code.
-This will always be very fast, taking much less time than what `Yoeman` needs to start up.
+This will always be very fast, taking much less time than what the `Yoeman` tool needs to start up.

 - `The generator will not change the following modules`.
 The generator can refresh many of the modules in your app,